About our service

-There are a number of services available in Sutton and these can be found on the Local Offer website.
-This sets out in one place information about provision across Education, Health and Social Care for children and young people in Sutton who have Special Educational Needs or are disabled including those who do not have Education, Health and Care Plans.
+There are a number of services available in Sutton and these are be found on the Local Offer website.
+This sets out in one place information about provision across Education, Health and Social Care for children and young people in Sutton who have Special Educational Needs and/or Disabilities (SEND) including those who do not have Education, Health and Care Plans.
 It also has information from surrounding areas.

-These services are only for those children from birth to 18 that are either registered with I COUNT or could be registered as disabled, and their families.
+Disabled Children's services are only for those children amd young people from birth to 18 that are either registered with I COUNT or could be registered as a child/young person with a disability.

-The legal framework that informs the work that is undertaken within the team is:
+The legal framework and Guidance that informs the work that is undertaken within the team is:

 - The Chronically Sick and Disabled Persons Act 1970